Patch Burn Grazing

 Read the article

 Patch burn grazing provides diverse habitat for more wildlife species and a variety of habitat for individual species.
 The greater variability in plant species and plant structure created by patch burn grazing provides food and cover for wildlife species that require very different types of habitat.
-Recently burned areas have the required bare ground and short vegetation that is needed by species like killdeer and upland sandpiper while taller, thicker vegetation is available for Henslow’s sparrows in the patches with the greatest time since fire.

 • Dickcissel